2012 West Virginia gubernatorial election

 The 2012 West Virginia gubernatorial election was held on November 6, 2012, to elect the governor of West Virginia.
 Democratic incumbent Earl Ray Tomblin, who was elected governor in a special election in 2011, was elected to a full four-year term.
 The election was a rematch of the 2011 special election.

+As of 2025, this was the last gubernatorial election in which a Democratic governor was re-elected in the state.